-Blog posts and email announcements only do half the job.
-Here's how to actually drive adoption of new features.
+Blog posts and email announcements only do half the job; here's what else you need

 Companies are understandably excited to tell the world when they push new features.
 New developments can take months and they are the hope for more users, greater engagement, and achieving milestones towards success.

 So how do teams communicate these feature announcements to their users?
 A blog post, an unread notification, an email, and… that’s it.
 They sit back and wait for impact, but are disappointed if the anticipated uptick in usage doesn't arrive.

 Here we’ll explain why standard feature announcements are missing the mark, and how to drive new feature adoption amongst your users.

 The Standard Feature Announcement

 The BJ Fogg behavior model is a big component of our thinking on user experience.
 It explains that new behaviors form when three elements align: